OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ### Dynamic Instrumentation

+#### Tooling

+##### Frida

+[Frida](https://www.frida.re "Frida") is a dynamic instrumentation framework which lets you inject scripts into black box processes.
+Given the versatility and ease of use, Frida is often the go to tool for reverse engineering on Android.

+For setup and basic usage of Frida on Android, refer to "[Frida](0x05b-Basic-Security_Testing.md#frida "Frida")" section.
+We will demonstrate a few more uses for Frida throughout the chapter.

+##### Xposed

+[Xposed](http://repo.xposed.info/module/de.robv.android.xposed.installer "Xposed Installer") is another instrumentation framework which enables to change behaviour of the system and the apps.
+Unlike Frida, with Xposed you cannot instrument native code, only Java code can be instrumented.
+An introduction to Xposed is presented in "[Xposed](0x05b-Basic-Security_Testing.md#xposed "Xposed")" section.
+Later in this chapter we will discuss how Xposed can be used for hooking Java classes and methods.

 #### Information Gathering

 In this section we will learn about how to use Frida to obtain information about a running application.